j0zzz/JoeQuake/README.md

 ### `sv_marathontrack`

-When set to 1 (the default) the server informs the client about whether the map being played is the first in a marathon or a subsequent map.
+When set to 1 (default 0) the server informs the client about whether the map being played is the first in a marathon or a subsequent map.
 This is necessary for ghost marathon splits to work when playing back a demo.
 When a demo recorded with this option is played on an older JoeQuake or another source port